mcmire/personal-content--writings/posts/ai-fact-or-fiction/Quotes.md

 ### On whether education is still important

 > DEMIS HASSABIS: I would be really excited if I was back at college now.
 My recommendation would be those of you doing science and STEM subjects and mathematics and computer science, still do those things.
 I think you’ll be able to take better advantage of these tools if you understand how they are put together and what they’re capable of.
 I think that’s going to be true for the next period, the next 10 years at least. [^hassabis-stanford]

+## Jensen, Huang (CEO, Nvidia)

+### On the future of coding

+> Huang even countered advice offered by many visionaries over the years who urged young people to study computer science in order to compete in the information age.
+No longer.
+>
+> “In fact, it’s almost exactly the opposite,” Huang said.
+“It is our job to create computing technologies that nobody has to program and that the programming language is human: everybody in the world is now a programmer — that is the miracle.”
+>
+> [^nvidia-blog-world-gov-summit]

 ## Jassy, Andy (CEO, Amazon)